cee-elle/just-the-docs/working_with_requests.md

 > Note: To avoid errors, remember to set your parameters to that they have a source like an environment variable or data file.

 ![Errors](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/working-requets-8.png)

+**Congratulations**, you just created a POST request in Postman!
+In addition to the previous [section](https://cee-elle.github.io/postman-documentation/docs/composing_requests/), you should now have a good understanding of creating GET and POST reqeusts using Postman!
+Give a hand to yourself.